bruceravel/demeter/documentation/Athena/examples/data.rst

 We want to select the peak of the first derivative and set that point to 7112 eV.
 We can simply use the currently selected point |nd| it is quite close to the peak.
-Alternately, we can click the :button:`Select a point,light` button and try to click on the plot, selecting point even closer to the peak.
+Alternately, we can click the :button:`Select a point,light` button and try to :mark:`leftclick,..` double-click on the plot, selecting point even closer to the peak.
 To do that, it would be helpful to change the value of emin and emax in the `energy plot tab <../plot/tabs.html>`__ the replot the data such that a tighter region around the peak is displayed.

 A third, highly accurate way of finding the exact peak of the first derivative is to plot the second derivative of the data by selecting